Wang Jinshuai

-Wang Jinshuai (王金帅 (Wáng Jīnshuài); born 9 January 2001) is a Chinese footballer who plays as a goalkeeper for China League One side Guangxi Pingguo.
+Wang Jinshuai (王金帅 (Wáng Jīnshuài); born 9 January 2001) is a Chinese footballer who plays as a goalkeeper for Chinese Super League side Henan FC.

 Career

 Wang Jinshuai would play for Dalian Yifang (now known as Dalian Pro) youth team and was promoted to their U19 team.
 To gain more playing time he would be loaned out to the China U19 team who were allowed to take part in the third tier of the Chinese pyramid.
 He would be loaned out again to the China U20 national team, who were allowed to play within the 2021 China League Two campaign.
 After his loan ended he would return to Dalian and go on to make his debut for them in a Chinese Super League game on 28 June 2022 against Guangzhou City in a game that ended in a 3-0 victory.

 On 5 July 2025, Wang was loaned to China League One club Guangxi Pingguo.